bazelbuild/bazel-website/designs/index.md

 ## When do I need a design document and review?

-If you're planning to add, change, or remove a user-facing feature, or make a significant architectural change to Bazel, you must write a design document and have it reviewed before you can submit the change.
+If you're planning to add, change, or remove a user-facing feature, or make a significant architectural change to Bazel, you **must** write a design document and have it reviewed before you can submit the change.
 See [What is a significant change?](#what-is-a-significant-change) for details.

 Implementation can begin before the proposal is accepted, for example as a proof-of-concept or an experimentation.
-However, the change may not be effective before the review is complete.
+However, you cannot submit the change before the review is complete.